zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 The *atom_style* must be set to *sphere 1* to enable dynamic particle radii.
 The *mdr* model is designed to respect the incompressibility of plastic deformation and inherently tracks free surface displacements induced by all particle contacts.
+In practice, this means that all particles begin with an initial radius, however as compaction occurs and plastic deformation is accumulated, a new enlarged apparent radius is defined to ensure that that volume change due to plastic deformation is not lost.
+This apparent radius is stored as the *atom radius* meaning it is used for subsequent neighbor list builds and contact dectection checks.
+The advantage of this is that multi-neighbor dependent effects such as formation of secondary contacts caused by radial expansion are captured by the *mdr* model.
 Setting *atom_style sphere 1* ensures that updates to the particle radius are properly reflected throughout the simulation.

 .. code-block:: LAMMPS

    atom_style sphere 1

-Newton's third law must be set *off*.
+Newton's third law must be set to *off*.
 This ensures that the neighbor lists are constructed properly for the topological penalty algorithm used to screen for non-physical contacts occurring through obstructing particles, an issue prevelant under large deformation conditions.
 For more information on this